thegrumpys/odop/docs/Help/terminology.md

 They are the quantities on the left hand side of the equal sign.
 Frequently, dependent variables are measures of the performance of a given design and can be thought of as indicating the "state" of the design.
-A Search operation is required to establish appropriate values of the independent variables to produce the desired value of a FIXed dependent variable.
-A FIX operation on a dependent variable increases the computational demand of the numerical search problem.
+A [Search](terminology#search) is required to establish appropriate values of the independent variables to produce the desired value of a dependent variable in Fix status.
+A a dependent variable in Fix status increases the computational demand of the numerical search problem.
 See the [FIX](terminology#fix) entry below for more details.